 2019 Streetside Recycling Expansion Project

-This spring, the District of West Vancouver introduced new three-stream recycling bins in the business areas of Dundarave and Ambleside, as well as at the transit stops at Park Royal.
+In 2019, the District of West Vancouver introduced new three-stream recycling bins in the business areas of Dundarave and Ambleside, as well as at the transit stops at Park Royal.

 The three-stream bins replaced existing garbage bins along the roadside and feature recycling options for paper and containers, as well as traditional garbage collection.